jessewaites/piratebroadcast.github.io/_posts/2016-10-17-working-with-react.md

 Some of the ideas and concepts I've learned since working with React are:

+### State ###

+Probably the most important concept in React is the concept of "State".
+State is described as how a React component’s data looks at any moment in time.
+This concept is better explained elsewhere by people far better at this that I so I will leave it to you to find resources about this.
+I may come back to this at a later moment and flesh this section out.

 ### One-way data flow ###

 Properties, a set of immutable object values, are passed to a component's renderer as properties in its HTML tag.
 A component cannot directly modify any properties passed to it, but can be passed callback functions that do modify values.
 This mechanism is expressed as "properties flow down; actions flow up".
 As an example of this, in my app, I have a concept called "selected video" that flows down all the way from the "App" concept to "Video List", to "Video List Item".